LvnLx/Tempus/README.md

 #### Sample Selection

-Although not unique to this app, sample selection is also supported (again, in real-time) with a sample being a set of sounds for the accent, beat, and subdivision:
+Although not unique to the app, sample selection is also supported (again, in real-time) with a sample being a set of sounds for the accent, beat, and subdivision:

 <img src="https://github.com/user-attachments/assets/1bf2feef-ff2d-4a66-b68a-5caab9e1805e" height="200">

 #### Volume Adjustment

-Volume adjustment is somewhat supported by different metronome apps, but to enable full flexibility for this app the volume for the beat, accent (note at the beginning of the measures), subdivisions, and app as a whole can be independently set, with the last one inspired by [Gap Click](https://gapclick.app/) developed by [Derek Lee](https://github.com/theextremeprogrammer):
+Volume adjustment is somewhat supported by different metronome apps, but to enable full flexibility for the app the volume for the beat, accent (note at the beginning of the measures), subdivisions, and app as a whole can be independently set, with the last one inspired by [Gap Click](https://gapclick.app/) developed by [Derek Lee](https://github.com/theextremeprogrammer):

 <img src="https://github.com/user-attachments/assets/b7b10095-6c51-4c0e-9f29-2a764eb398f9" height="200"> <img src="https://github.com/user-attachments/assets/6cad9249-aa6a-487e-9ac7-dc0835ee19d0" height="200">